sinelaw/dotemacs/README.md

 This is a rebooted version of my configuration.

-So stuff require build for this to be used, so:
+Some stuff require build for this to be used, so:

 ```
 make